-In early December 2019, cases of and illness similar to SARS and MERS were reported in Wuhan, China.
-The virus was soon identified as a new CORONAVIRUS and the illness it causes has since been named COVID19 – coronavirus disease 2019.
+In early December 2019, cases of an illness similar to SARS and MERS were reported in Wuhan, China.
+The virus was soon identified as a new CORONAVIRUS and the illness it causes has since been named COVID-19 – coronavirus disease 2019.

-Some dental associations are recommending to postpone elective dental procedures.
+Some dental associations are recommending postponing elective dental procedures.
 Hence, it may be a good idea to postpone getting a cosmetic dentistry procedure.
 Now, most are recommending people to stay home and not be in contact with groups of people.
 Hence, many dental offices are limiting the hours they are seeing people.
-Things such as using mouthwash, floss and using good oral hygiene - are recommended.
+Things such as using mouthwash, flossing, and using good oral hygiene - are recommended.
 Good oral hygiene such as brushing and flossing, helps in maintaining good oral health.

 These are just some of the most frequently asked questions online.
-Watch the video to get more information about coronavirus.
+Watch the video to get more coronavirus information.
 COVID-19 Dental Care Help Online, Real Dentists, TeleDentistry, Local Tele Dentistry Chat Online & Dental ChatBot.
-Free Dental Consultation Online and Live Emergency Dental Chatting Online about Tooth Pain Problem from the comfort of your own home.
+Free Dental Consultation Online and Live Emergency Dental Chatting Online about Tooth Pain Problems from the comfort of your own home.

 It is widely reported that COVID-19 started in Wuhan China, in a wet market where there’s # of different animals there.
-There's a couple of speculations out there, but there’s no scientific study that confirms that Coronavirus came from a specific animal, various types of foods or labs.
-We do know that the COVID 19 VIRUS IS A PANDEMIC, THAT IS CAUSING MANY MILLIONS OF PEOPLE TO STAY HOME.
+There are a couple of speculations out there, but there’s no scientific study that confirms that Coronavirus came from a specific animal, various types of foods, or labs.
+We do know that the COVID-19 VIRUS IS A PANDEMIC, THAT IS CAUSING MANY MILLIONS OF PEOPLE TO STAY HOME.

 Coronavirus did not appear to be an airborne virus in the same vein as measles or chickenpox.
 The form of transmission is obviously through droplet spread, Small droplets from coughing and sneezing can enter the mouth and lungs of those nearby. it means that when you have close contact with somebody who is infected with the said virus or contact with their droplets, then you might be infected with coronavirus as well.